omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - need to pass date as filter in template to display local time: somedate|date:"format" instead of somedate.date

 Functionality to add:
+- change user_page.html to show future workouts
-- add ability to "schedule" a workout in the future.
+        - requires passing future workouts to the view
 - cannot use result model to schedule workouts for the future.
         - might have to create new manytomany field on instances that is date_to_be_completed
                 - many to many field allows workout to be scheduled multiple times in the future